mattrglobal/oidc-client-bound-assertions-spec/spec.md

 # Credential Endpoint

 The Credential Endpoint is an OAuth 2.0 Protected Resource that when called, returns Claims about the authenticated End-User in the form of a credential.
-To obtain a credential on behalf of the End-User, the Credential Holder makes a request to the Credential Endpoint using an Access Token obtained through OpenID Connect Authentication whereby the the `openid_credential` scope was granted.
+To obtain a credential on behalf of the End-User, the Credential Holder makes a request to the Credential Endpoint using an Access Token obtained through OpenID Connect Authentication whereby the `openid_credential` scope was granted.

 Communication with the Credential Endpoint MUST utilize TLS.
 See Section 16.17 for more information on using TLS.

 The Credential Endpoint MUST support the use of HTTP POST methods defined in RFC 2616 [RFC2616].

 It is recommended that the Credential Endpoint SHOULD enforce presentation of the OAuth2.0 Access Token to be sender constrained [DPOP](https://tools.ietf.org/html/draft-fett-oauth-dpop-04).
-However the Credential Endpoint MAY also accept Access Tokens as OAuth 2.0 Bearer Token Usage [RFC6750].
+However, the Credential Endpoint MAY also accept Access Tokens as OAuth 2.0 Bearer Token Usage [RFC6750].

 The Credential Endpoint SHOULD support the use of Cross Origin Resource Sharing (CORS) [CORS] and or other methods as appropriate to enable Java Script Clients to access the endpoint.

 ## Credential Endpoint Request Parameters

 The Credential Holder may provide a signed request object containing the `sub` to be used as the subject for the resulting credential.
-When a `sub` claim is present within the request object an associated `sub_jwk` claim MUST also be present of which the request object MUST be signed with, therefore proving control over the `sub`.
+When a `sub` claim is present, an associated `sub_jwk` claim MUST be present, and the request object MUST be signed by the key specified in the `sub_jwk` claim, thereby proving control over the `sub`.

 The Credential Holder may also specify the `credential_format` they wish the returned credential to be formatted as.
-If the Credential Issuer receiving the request does not support the requested credential format they it MUST return an error response, as per [TODO].
+If the Credential Issuer receiving the request does not support the requested credential format they MUST return an error response, as per [TODO].
 If the `credential_format` is not specified in the request the Credential Issuer SHOULD respond with their preferred or default format.
 (Note if we are going to have a default we need to specify it or is it at the discretion of the Credential Issuer to determine this?)

 When a signed request is not provided the Credential Issuer will use the `sub` associated with the initial Credential request, where possible.
 If a `sub` value is not available the Credential Issuer MUST return an error response, as per [TODO].